Put-in-Bay News May 2012

 Put In Bay News reminds you all are welcome to the Annual Goat Trash Pick-Up Party to be held Tuesday, May 15th.
-Meet at the Goat at 10 a.m for coffee.
-BBQ and Beer provided by the Goat for volunteers after the pickup!
+Meet at the Goat at 10 a.m.
+For coffee.
+The Goat will provide BBQ and Beer for volunteers after the pickup!
 And don’t forget, The Goat opens on Friday, May 25th, for the 2012 season.

-Mike “Mad Dog” Adams begins their 33rd year at Round House Bar Put In Bay!
+Mike “Mad Dog” Adams begins his 33rd year at Round House Bar Put In Bay!
 After a rigorous winter playing engagements in Ohio,

-Put In Bay News reports John Foran has been named to replace Jeff Herold as one of Put in Bay’s four full-time policemen.
+Put In Bay News reports John Foran has been named to replace Jeff Herold as one of Put In Bay’s four full-time policemen.
 At a special meeting on Wednesday evening, April 18th, Put in Bay Police Chief Ric Lampela asked for approval of Foran’s hiring by the Put in Bay Village Council.
-Foran, who first visited the island in 2008, was a summer officer on the department last season.
+Foran first visited the island in 2008 and was a summer officer in the department last season.

 Foran has been a fireman and EMT since 2008.
-He was a member of the Kuhlhose Volunteer Fire Dept. in Erie, PA, and is still on the roster of the North Randall Fire Dept. just east of Strongsville.
+He was a member of the Kuhlhose Volunteer Fire Dept. in Erie, PA, and is still on the North Randall Fire Dept roster just east of Strongsville.
 He received his officer training at OPOTA in Lorain.
 In his spare time, he enjoys weight training, running, and firearms.
-He also describes himself as somewhat of a “geek” when it comes to reading and interpreting the Ohio Revised Code.
+He also describes himself as somewhat of a “geek” when reading and interpreting the Ohio Revised Code.

-The American Legion, Post 542 has informed Put In Bay News it will again conduct a graveside re-dedication and memorial service for our fallen veterans at 12 noon, at Maple Leaf Cemetery, Put in Bay, Memorial Day, Monday, May 28th.
-Annually, two of our island World War II veterans, Bob Schmidt and Louie Heineman, lead a walking tour of the grave sites and give a short remembrance and sometimes interesting anecdotes of the veteran.
+The American Legion, Post 542, has informed Put In Bay News it will again conduct a graveside re-dedication and memorial service for our fallen veterans at 12 noon, at Maple Leaf Cemetery, Put in Bay, Memorial Day, Monday, May 28th.
+Annually, two of our island’s World War II veterans, Bob Schmidt and Louie Heineman, lead a walking tour of the grave sites and give a short remembrance and sometimes exciting anecdotes of the veteran.
 Then, at 2 p.m., the Legion will lead the Memorial Day antique car parade through our historic downtown area and around the park.